yoshegg/rudibugger/docs/user_doc/gui_overview.rst

-Statusbar (and its indicators)
+Status bar (and its indicators)
 ------------------------------

-The Statusbar contains two circles, the so called *indicators*.
+The status bar contains two circles, the so-called *indicators*.

 Sync indicator